-Regardless of your level of experience, you will be able to build a painting step by step with our 13 step process.
-Every year we choose a different theme, as many women do the course over and over, theme in the past are things like, Oracle and Ally, Archetype, Falling in Love, and in 2020 our theme was Mystic.
+Regardless of your level of experience, you will be able to build a painting step by step with our 13-step process.
+Every year we choose a different theme, as many women do the course over and over, themes in the past are things like, Oracle and Ally, Archetype, Falling in Love, and in 2020 our theme was Mystic.
 The theme of Mystic invited women to explore themselves, as mystics and to step into a more powerful level of lived intuition, sensuality, and ritual.

 No experience is needed, you will be guided, you will make a large painting with acrylic paint.
-You will also receive as soon as you register a one hour video on brush strokes and techniques to prepare.
-Of note, Legend is the pre-requisite for Color of Woman, the Intentional Creativity® Teacher Training which provides women with the tools to teach this approach to creativity.
+You will also receive as soon as you register a one-hour video on brush strokes and techniques to prepare.
+Of note, Legend is the prerequisite for Color of Woman, the Intentional Creativity® Teacher Training which provides women with the tools to teach this approach to creativity.

 We have offered this annually for over ten years with thousands of women.
 See student work

 Today we are faced with unprecedented challenges as women in a culture where our voices have been systematically silenced often by ourselves and others.
 We all know that times have changed and we are being requested to show up in a new and potent way.
 But this isn’t something you just think about—or dream about—it is something you actually have to DO.
 TO do it, you need to make something—infusing whatever you make with intention, energy, and emotion.
 This is where art comes in.

 What are the 13 steps we will use in the painting process?